quodlibet/senf/docs/index.rst

     some_fsnative_path.endswith(".txt")
     some_fsnative_path == "foo.txt"

-For non-ASCII text you will need to use the ``fsnative`` wrapper:
+For non-ASCII text you will need to use the `fsnative` helper:

 ::

     os.path.join(some_fsnative_path, fsnative(u"Gewürze"))

-The provided functions and constants can be split into three categories:

-1) Helper functions to work with the fsnative type
-2) Alternative implementations of stdlib functions for introducing Unicode support under Windows + Python 2 (os.environ for example)
-3) Wrappers for constants and functions which don't return a fsnative path by default (os.sep, mkdtemp() with default arguments)

-senf does not monkey patch stdlib functions, it just provides alternatives and wrappers.
+See the :doc:`api` for more details.

 ----